-- Allow time for students to practice their choreography with music. - Once prepared, students will perform their choreography for the class.
+- Challenge students to create a movement sequence to match the Magna-tile sequence and also to convey the meaning of each line of the poem. - Allow time for students to practice their choreography with music. - \circ $\,$ Once prepared, students will perform their choreography for the class.